sergueyarellano/tddpractice/docs/b.part3.md

       | distance | less than | 200   |
 ```

 As you can see it is very specific and maybe a little bit technical, so somebody could say that you lose readability using tables, but... why not? if you think about it, we need to design a backend, and a backend is always going to be more lower level.
-With this approach we are going to sleep better at night, and that is a very good reason!
+With this approach we are going to sleep better at night, and that alone is a very good reason!

 # Step implementation